 THE NEW TESTAMENT AND THE FIRST DAY OF THE WEEK

 What we need to do is look at what transpired on the first day of the week and then look at the scriptural evidence for the assembly on the first day in the New Testament.

 1. Jesus rose from the dead on the first day of the week after the Sabbath (John 20:1).
-He was the first fruit until eternal life others were also raised Mt.27:53. the resurrection is the capstone of our faith and the proving of the new covenant. he was raised for our justification..
+He was the first fruit until eternal life, until others were also raised Mt.27:53. the resurrection is the capstone of our faith and the proving of the new covenant.
+He was raised for our justification..

 3. Jesus waited one week, and on the next first day of the week appeared to the eleven disciples (John 20:26).

 4. The promised coming of the Holy Spirit was fulfilled on the first day of the week, the day of Pentecost he was sent, (Pentecost by law came on the first day of the week (Lev.
 23:16).

 5. On the first day of the week the first gospel sermon preached by an apostle on the death and resurrection of Jesus (it was preached by Peter, Acts 2:14).

 6. On that first day of the week the three thousand converts were united into the New Testament covenant separating from Judaism (Acts 2:41).
 While at the first Pentecost 3,000 were slain on this day God reversed it and instead they were given eternal life.
 The law kills the new covenant gives life.

 7. On that same first day of the week the rite of Christian baptism into the Name of the Father, Son, and Holy Spirit was administered for the first time (Acts 2:41).